VN:R_U [1.9.9_1125]

 1. Combine all dry ingredients in a bowl.

-2. Add white of egg and stir until ingredients are evenly distributed.
+2. Add the egg whites and stir until ingredients are evenly distributed.

 3. Melt the chocolate in in a double boiler and pour on to the dry ingredients.